roberttwomey/ds-art-midterm/README.md

 This section will link to the various code for your project (stored within this repository).
 Your code should be executable on datahub, should we choose to replicate your result.
 This includes code for data acquisition/scraping, cleaning, analysis, and computing results.
 Link your notebooks/.py files within this section, and provide a brief explanation of what the code does.
 Reading this section we should have a sense of how to run your code.

+## Technical Notes and Dependencies

+Any implementation details or notes we need to repeat your work.
+- Additional libraries you are using for this project
+- Does this code require other pip packages, software, etc?
+- Does this code need to run on some other (non-datahub) platform?
+(CoLab, etc.)

 ## Results

-This section will contain links to documentation of your work in an appropriate format to convey your results.
-This can include both embedded images of figures you have produced, short summary text, and links to files with brief descriptions, appropriate to your domain of analysis, including:
+This section will contain links to documentation of your results.
+This can include figures, sound files, videos, bitmaps, as appropriate to your domain of analysis.
+Each result should include a brief textual description, and all should be listed below:

 - image files (`.jpg`, `.png` or whatever else is appropriate)
 - audio files (`.wav`, `.mp3`)
 - written text as `.pdf`

+## Discussion

+The first paragraph should be a short summary describing your results.
+(Three to five paragraphs)

+Questions to address in subsequent paragraphs could include:
+- Why is this culturally relevant?
+- How does your computational approach differ from the traditional art historical, musicological, manuel/subjective approach to analyzing your cultural subject?
+- How do you think the original artists/musicians would respond to this type of analysis?
+Would it change/inform their practice in some way?
+- How do your results relate to broader social, cultural, economic political, etc., issues?
+- In what future directions could you expand this work?

 ## Team Roles

 Provide an account of individual members and their efforts/contributions to the specific tasks you accomplished.

-## Technical Notes and Dependencies

-Any implementation details or notes we need to repeat your work.
-- Additional libraries you are using for this project
-- Does this code require other pip packages, software, etc?
-- Does this code need to run on some other (non-datahub) platform?
-(CoLab, etc.)

 ## Reference